lguzzon-scratchbook/gdb/README.md

 This project includes third-party dependencies with their respective licenses.
 For detailed information, see the [Licenses page](https://github.com/estebanrfp/gdb/wiki/Licenses/) in the Wiki.

 The source code of this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, see the [LICENSE](LICENSE) file.

+## Maintenance

+This repository provides minified builds of GraphDB (gdb), a decentralized P2P graph database designed for modern web applications.
+These builds are freely available for anyone to use and integrate into their projects.
+Please note that the source code is not publicly available at this time; only the minified versions are provided.
+The project is actively maintained by Esteban Fuster Pozzi.

 ## Author